 - BART - includes commuter rail trains servicing numerous cities around the Bay Area

-San Francisco has something for everyone.
+WHERE TO LIVESan Francisco has something for everyone.
 Different neighborhoods cater to different crowds depending on taste, as the City accommodates an array of diverse lifestyles.
 Here are a few areas with different vibes:

 - SoMa (South of Market): popular with newcomers, young professionals, good access to transit